robertorcosta/azure-docs.pt-br/articles/blockchain/workbench/messages-overview.md

 ## <a name="notification-message-reference"></a>Referência da mensagem de notificação

-Dependendo da **mensagemName,** as mensagens de notificação têm um dos seguintes tipos de mensagem.
+Dependendo do **, as**mensagens de notificação têm um dos tipos de mensagem a seguir.

 ### <a name="block-message"></a>Mensagem de bloco